ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 IP Version:

 : IP Version of this address assignment, encoded as an unsigned 8-bit integer.
-MUST be either 4 or 6.
+It MUST be either 4 or 6.

 IP Address: